Robustness to corruption in pre-trained Bayesian neural networks: Experiments

 \textbf{MNIST-C baselines from \citet{izmailov2021dangers}.} To compare against EmpCov priors, we were forced to use smaller-scale networks and datasets, because that is all that is provided in the EmpCov paper \citep{izmailov2021dangers}.
 Presumably, this was because they wanted gold-standard HMC samples, but no longer had access to the large scale compute in \citet{izmailov2021bayesian}.
 In particular, they used smaller models such as multilayer perceptron and a LeNet-5~\citep{lecun1998gradient}, which contains 2 convolutional layers followed by 3 fully-connected layers.
 We used the HMC samples for LeNet trained on MNIST under standard Gaussian prior and the EmpCov prior provided by \citealp{izmailov2021dangers} to evaluate different methods on MNIST-C~\citep{mu2019mnist}.
 Additionally, we used their code to get an ensemble of 50 independently initialised models trained using SGD with momentum as the combined with cosine-annealed learning rate decay and a batchsize of 80.
 Again, we found that \textshiftmatch{} performed better than the other methods, including HMC with standard Gaussian and EmpCov priors, and non-Bayesian baselines such as ensembles (Fig.~\ref{fig:empcov}).
+Note the poor performance of ShiftMatch on translate, which can be understood at least in part because translations are not stationary transformations that can be exactly reversed by a ShiftMatch (Sec.~\ref{sec:theory}).
+That said, robustness to translations is usually induced by data augmentation which was not used when \citet{izmailov2021dangers} were training their networks.

 \textbf{Test-time batchnorm with BNNs, and \textshiftmatch{} with non-Bayesian methods.} Above, we focused on combining \textshiftmatch{} with BNNs, and we found that these models performed better than previous approaches used in the BNN literature \citep{izmailov2021bayesian,izmailov2021dangers}.
 However, \textshiftmatch{} could also be applied to non-Bayesian networks, and test-time batchnorm could be applied to BNNs.
 We therefore considered all possible combinations of \textshiftmatch{} and batchnorm with SGD, ensembles and HMC (Fig.~\ref{fig:batchnorm}).
 To ensure a fair comparison, we used networks, HMC samples, training code and experimental settings from \citet{izmailov2021bayesian}.
 To be more specific, for SGD, we used a network architecture identical to that of HMC: A ResNet-20 with batchnorm replaced by FRN.
 The ensemble model was constructed using $50$ SGD models with different initialisations.
 As the underlying network did not have batchnorm layers, we used a variant of \textshiftmatch{} to match the mean and the variance of each channel with the training sample statistics (see Fig.~\ref{fig:data_aug_sgd} for full batchnorm).